 Men’s Kitchen and Durian Haven a bit further down Armenian Street are the places to go if you want to experiment.

-I picked Men’s Kitchen as it was downstairs from the Penang Camera Museum which is also a cool place to spend an hour if you’re into photography or gadgets.
+I picked Men’s Kitchen as it was downstairs from the Asia Camera Museum which is also a cool place to spend an hour if you’re into photography or gadgets.

 Whenever anyone asks me what they should do in a city, I find it really hard to answer, which, I admit, is a bit of a fundamental flaw for a travel blogger, but the reason is, often the big sights in a city aren’t where I find the best memories – just wandering is.